miketwenty1/terraform-aws-bitcoind/README.md

 }
 ```

-### Notes: for a full list of configurable parameters please see variables.tf
+### Notable parameters: for a full list of configurable parameters please see variables.tf
 - `subnet_id` if using public subnet also set "enable_external_ip" to true, if using a private subnet (recommended) keep set to false.
 - `enable_external_ip` set to true if you want an external IP.
 If not set to true, you will need to use a jump box / vpn or other method to access your node.
 - `sg_for_ssh_access_id` should be used if you want to setup vpn or jumpbox access.